Still working from home? Here are 5 ways to foster happiness in your team

 At the beginning of lockdown, you may have been involved in incentives to get everyone at the office together virtually, most likely in the form of a Zoom quiz — but as we all know, those ran dry pretty quickly.

-A year on and we’re in the same situation, for the time being anyway, so it’s time to properly treat your team.
+It’s time to properly treat your team.
 This could be in the form of a monthly get-together where they could expense their dinner, for example, which ultimately improves employee happiness.

 Get your team something that has nothing to do with work

-To mark one year of this strange time, take the time to really show your team that you’re there for them, and they’ve been doing great work given everything, with a treat that has nothing to do with work.
+Take the time to really show your team that you’re there for them, and they’ve been doing great work given everything, with a treat that has nothing to do with work.
 Maybe it’s a gift card, maybe it’s a subscription or maybe it’s even a day off.

 Sometimes it’s the smaller improvements that make all the difference.